Peta-Gaye Dowdie

 Peta-Gaye Dowdie (born 18 January 1977) is a Jamaican sprinter.
 As a member of the Jamaican sprint relay team she won a bronze medal at the 1999 World Championships and gold medals at the 2006 Commonwealth Games and 2007 Pan American Games.

-Dowdie ran track collegiately at Louisiana State University.
+Dowdie ran for St. Jago High School and then ran track collegiately at Louisiana State University.
+She was controversially replaced by Merlene Ottey on the Jamaican 2000 Olympic 100 metres team, despite Dowdie beating Ottey at the Jamaican trials.